 I also like to attempt to create something with the thousands of images I capture during my wanderings around locations close to home or places in the world I’ve had the privilege to visit.
 I create photo cards from some of them and these satisfy to some degree my penchant for writing letters as every letter I write is tucked inside one of my cards.
 I use many of the images as inspiration for more writing in the form of short poems on the back of 4×6 photo prints.

 When I travel, I like to leave these photo poems for others to discover.
 If you come across one of my photos with a purple feather stamp and verse scribbled on its reverse, I hope you’ll find your way here and tell me about it.
 I acknowledge that some of these dropped photo poems may never be found.
-I’ve made some bad choices in placement: inside tree trunks, between rocks along remote mountain trails, inside obscure books in not-for-lending libraries, on the cracked sills of abandoned buildings along lonesome cycling trails, behind artworks hanging in obscure public spaces with subdued lighting.
+I’ve made some bad choices in placement: inside tree trunks, between rocks along remote mountain trails, inside obscure books in not-for-lending libraries, on the cracked sills of abandoned buildings along lonesome cycling trails, behind artworks hanging in unpopular public spaces with subdued lighting.
 Oh well.
 Poetry lives.

-My other page is https://rainydayquestions.wordpress.com.
+My other page here is https://rainydayquestions.wordpress.com.
 It’s a place to post some of my photographs.
 I ask a lot of questions there.

 I live on the West Coast of Canada, on Vancouver Island.